-Building on the success of this initiative, the HMSO launched a Milgrom Community Service and Innovation Fellowship for University of Chicago students, focused on helping improve the lives of disadvantaged children and youth in Chicago through education-related community service, in 2017.
-The HMSO will give grants to University of Chicago organizations to enable them to provide this opportunity to students.
+Building on the success of this initiative, in 2017 the HMSO launched a Milgrom Community Service and Innovation Fellowship for University of Chicago students, focused on helping improve the lives of disadvantaged children and youth in Chicago through education-related community service.

 In 2019, the HMSO launched the Milgrom Educational Innovation Challenge.
 This initiative focuses on designing solutions to problems facing Chicago neighborhoods and communities by funding University of Chicago organizations to provide programming to University of Chicago students to work collaboratively with students from Chicago public middle schools and high schools high schools to generate entrepreneurial solutions to educational needs in local communities while building students’ academic, workplace and leadership skills with support from the grantee organization.